Oshuma/git-trip/README.txt

 === REQUIREMENTS:

-* Grit - For reading git information from a directory.
+* Grit - Used to read git information from a local directory.
-* JSON - For reading git information from a URI.
+* JSON - Used to read git information from a URI.
-* RMagick
+* RMagick - To do the magic.

 === INSTALL: